 Rule 4: Distinguish Homophones

-It also helps in distinguishing homophones. such as aw-awe, brows-browse, by-bye, cops-copse
+It also helps in distinguishing homophones. such as aw-awe, brows-browse, by-bye, and cops-corpse.

 Watch the video to learn how to pronounce the words containing magic ‘e’ or silent ‘e’.